-I started my journey as a matchstick model maker about 3 years ago, drawing on my skills as a mechanical engineer.
-I suppose I got the bug as a child making Meccano sets and Airfix models.
+I started my journey as a matchstick model maker about 3 years ago, drawing on my skills as a Mechanical Engineer.
+I suppose I got the modelling bug as a child making Meccano sets and Airfix models.
 That’s also probably to blame for me getting into engineering in the first place.

 I suppose I was inspired to start miniature matchstick model making thanks to the long, cold and boring winter evenings.
 I wanted to do something, make something, anything really.
 My wife and I are not big fans of TV and so it progressed from there.